-It seems as though life has taken me on a journey of learning about the state of manufacturing practices, and this time it was in fashion.
+It seems as though life has taken me on a journey of learning about the state of product manufacturing practices, and next in line was the fashion industry.

 After grad school and working in tech and user experience, I decided to go back to school once more to do something more creative with my hands and something more 3D than the 2D digital world I was living in.
 This led me to a series of synchronistic events that led my husband and I to a big move to New York City to embark new career paths for the both of us.
 I ended up studying fashion design at Parsons and fulfilled my dream to learn how to sew like a pro and to be able to make my own clothes.

 It was here in fashion school that I learned about the detrimental effects of the fashion industry, not only on the environment with tons of textile waste and pollution from factories, but also the negative impact it had on people with sweat shop labor and the horrible conditions some factory workers have to work in... some without being paid overtime pay, and others enduring abuse to deliver faster, cheaper, with greater work output, and often compromising their health.

 In 2013, the Savar Building in Bangladesh (also known as Rana Plaza) that housed factories collapsed, killing over 1100 people and injuring ~2500 people.
 Learning of this tragic event ripped my heart out.
 I mourned the tragedy and I decided that one day, when I created my own fashion brand, I would be sure that those that worked for me were well cared for.I also heard of the stories of factory workers collapsing and dying out of sheer exhaustion from over-working.